 - Restrict abusive behaviors from your loved one (both physical and verbal)

-It’s going to take some time before you notice progress in the boundaries you set.
-With that in mind, it’s important to stay committed to boundaries and enforce any rules you’ve laid out.
+It’ll take some time before you notice progress in your boundaries.
+Therefore, you need to commit to boundaries and enforce any rules you’ve laid out.

 In such cases, it’s important to detach from someone with BPD with as much compassion as possible.
 If you leave on a negative note, your partner may resort to self-harm behavior or suicidal ideations.

-Furthermore, it’s important to be clear with your loved on about why you’re leaving them.
-If you tip-toe around the truth, they may get ideas that you’re going to stay.
+Furthermore, it’s important to be clear with your loved one about why you’re leaving.
+If you tip-toe around the truth, they may get the idea that you’ll stay.

 5.)
 Provide Support in BPD Treatment

-If you find that boundaries are effective, then the next step is to ensure your partner continues with a treatment path.
-While BPD is a very treatable condition, many with it avoid treatment or deny that they struggling with the disorder.
+If you find that boundaries are effective, the next step is to ensure your partner continues with a treatment path.
+While BPD is a very treatable condition, many with it avoid treatment or deny that they struggle with the disorder.

-You may find that your partner is avoidant of treatment and you’re facing difficulty in getting them to apply it.
+You may find that your partner is avoidant of treatment and you face difficulty getting them to apply it.
 In such cases, you’ll want to:

 - Continue implementing boundaries